2022-2023 Course Catalog

 Engineering Technology credits are not accepted for transfer by the College of Engineering.

-The University requires a student maintain a 2.0 or higher overall GPA to remain in Good Academic Standing.
+The University requires a student to maintain a 2.0 or higher overall GPA to remain in Good Academic Standing.

 Although pass/fail courses may be authorized for those who maintain a GPA above 2.0, students should recognize future disadvantages when transferring to other departments or applying for admission to other professional or graduate colleges.
 Engineering students are expected to take all major department courses on a grade basis.
-Independent study and undergraduate research courses are available for those who maintain a GPA above 2.0 overall and in their departmental majors; some departments may require a higher GPA.

 The College of Engineering will accept advanced ROTC credit as free elective credit towards graduation.
 Some departments in engineering may allow the use of selected ROTC courses to meet technical elective requirements.
 Consult specific departments in the College of Engineering for information.

 The graduation requirements in effect during the academic year of admission to Virginia Tech apply.
-Requirements for graduation are listed on checksheets.
+Requirements for graduation are listed in the undergraduate catalog.
 Students must satisfactorily complete all requirements and university obligations for degree completion.
 The university reserves the right to modify requirements in a degree program.

 Dean: Julia Ross